thenativeweb/node-cqrs-domain/README.md

 To do that, you need to include a loading method in the options object passed to the domain constructor.

 	// options will contain a the domainPath, validatorExtension, and useLoaderExtensions options passed to the constructor
-	// as well as a definition object containing all the constructors of the domain components  ( Context, Aggregate etc. ) function myCustomLoader(options) {
+	// as well as a definition object containing all the constructors of the domain components  ( Context, Aggregate etc. ) and error constructors ( inside errors ) function myCustomLoader(options) {
 		return {
 			myContext:  new Context({ name: 'myContext' }).addAggregate(new Aggregate({ name : 'agg' }, function(){}).addCommand({ name: 'cmd' }, function(){}))